Bhavikpatel576/Ruby-Sample-App/README.md

 # README

-App that follows Chapter 3 from the Ruby Tutorial
+App that follows Chapter 4 from the Ruby Tutorial

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...